dfmcphee/medley/README.md

-# Medley
+# React Design System

-Medley is a collection of React components to help you build interfaces quicker and easier.
+React Design System is a collection of React components to help you build web interfaces quicker and easier.

-## Getting started
+## Development

 In the project directory, you can run: